chongjunn-tech/chongjunn-tech/README.md

 ## 👋 Hello!
 Welcome to Chong Junn's Github Profile

 ## 🚀 About Me
-- I'm a aspiring ML/Data Engineer with a background in pharmacist.
+- I'm a aspiring ML/Data Engineer
 - My interest in programming/data analytics was sparked when I was working as a Regulatory Affairs Personnel where the use of VBA had enabled me to automate many manual processes at work.
 - I’m currently attending Batch #10 of AI Apprenticeship Programme (April 2022 - Jan 2023)